novius/laravel-nova-translatable/README.md

 ## Fields, Action, Filter, Card

-You can add `Locale` field on your Nova Resource.
+* Add `Locale` field on your Nova Resource.
-You can add `Translations` field on your Nova Resource.
+* Add `Translations` field on your Nova Resource.
 Don't forget to add relation `translations` in the eager loading of your resource.
-You can add the `Translate` action on your Nova Resource.
+You can translate item from the list of flags displayed.
-You can add the `LocaleFilter` filter on your Nova Resource.
+* You can add the `LocaleFilter` filter on your Nova Resource.
-You can add the `Locales` card on your Nova Resource, if you've added the `LocaleFilter`.
+* You can add the `Locales` card on your Nova Resource, if you've added the `LocaleFilter`.

 In all cases, add an `availableLocales` on your Resource.